yohhaan/topics_analysis/README.md

   output of ML model for utility analysis - we apply chrome filtering strategy later).

-Note: the classification could probably be further optimized if we were to figure out the Tokenizer used by Google during training and how to perform batch inference directly with the `.tflite` model released by Google (on that last point, one would need to take into account the label metadata file embedded in the `.tflite` model).
-The `parallel` execution is sufficient for our needs.

 ### Analysis of Classification

 - Entrypoint: `python3 analysis.py`, it reloads the `analysis_library` library
-  automatically when exiting with `CTRL+D` the interactive console so that modifications in `analysis_library.py` are taken into account without having to reload each dataset (which can take time).
+  automatically when exiting with `CTRL+D` the interactive consol.
+That way modifications in `analysis_library.py` are taken into account without having to reload each dataset (which can take time).
 Exit the interactive console with `exit()` when you are done.